Skip to main content

 Use technology to get insights into your donors.
 If your CRM doesn’t run the analytics for you, try an online RFM calculator that shows you each donor's recency, frequency, and monetary value.
 See if you can evaluate wealth indicators, such as real estate ownership, corporate executive positions, or past charitable or political giving.

 While cultivating major gifts requires nuance, managing grant applications can cause a headache!
-This is a process best automated.
+This is a process that is best automated.
 You can keep track of tasks and application deadlines so you don’t miss a thing.
 You can use robust reporting capabilities to zero in on which organizations are most likely going to accept your grant application.

 Planned giving is another leg of this stool that helps nonprofits meet or exceed their fundraising goals.
 You can encourage any type of giving by making it easy to give.
-A box on your form that donors can check to make their donation an ongoing pledge, a page on your website that explains the benefits (tax and otherwise) of planned giving, or an appeal letter to donors who have been loyal for a long time are all places you can start.

 Once you’ve found your big donors, launch a stewardship campaign.
 In essence, this is making sure your donors know they’re appreciated.
 Ask them what matters to them and how they want to get involved.
 You might have a donor excited to receive a water bottle or t-shirt in the mail, but you also might find a donor who would love to help with a community event.